Taiga Kawabe: RISE

 Taiga was expected to face Kazuma at RISE EL DORADO 2023 on March 26, 2023.
 The fight was cancelled following the official weigh-ins, due to Taiga's poor physical condition.

 Taiga faced Fares Oumahamed at MTGP Impact in Paris on June 24, 2023.
 Oumahamed later withdrew with an injury and was replaced by Paul Karpowicz.
 Taiga won the fight by a third-round knockout.

 Taiga faced the one-time RISE Super Featherweight title challenger Hyuma Hitachi at RISE World Series 2023 - 2nd Round on August 26, 2023.
 He won the fight by unanimous decision, after an extra fourth round was contested.

 Taiga challenged the RISE Super Featherweight champion Chan Hyung Lee at RISE 175 on January 14, 2024.
 He won the fight by unanimous decision, with scores of 50–49, 50–48 and 50–47.

 Taiga faced Daniel Puertas at RISE WORLD SERIES 2024 OSAKA on June 15, 2024.
 He won the fight by unanimous decision, with scores of 30–28, 30–28 and 30–29.

 Taiga vacated the RISE Super Featherweight title on January 21, 2025, in order to focus on his mixed martial arts career.

+Mixed martial arts career

+Taiga faced Pungluang Banramba in an Unlimited Rules bout at KNOCK OUT.60 on December 30, 2025.
+Under the ruleset, takedowns and ground striking were permitted, while chokes and joint locks were prohibited.
+He won the fight by a first-round knockout.